-When is the REED process used for for Re-evaluations?
+When is the REED process used to re-determine eligibility?

+For students who receive special education services, eligibility status must be reviewed every three years, unless the parent and the district agree that reevaluation is not necessary.
 The REED may be conducted anytime during the 36-month period, but the evaluation must be completed by the date identified and documented by the IEP Team.
-It is recommended that the process be conducted at a time when present level data will result in current information for the IEP Team meeting.
+It is considered best practice to do the evaluation at a time when the data gathered could also be used for the next IEP meeting.

 Can a REED be used to end special education services?

-An evaluation is not required before graduation from secondary school with a regular diploma or exceeding the age of eligibility.
+An evaluation is not required before graduation with a regular diploma or when a student exceeding the age of eligibility.
 The school must provide the student with a summary of his/her academic achievement and functional performance and recommendations on how to assist the student to meet his/her postsecondary goals.